 Standard heart failure management has included the use of angiotensin converting enzyme inhibitors, beta blockers, digoxin and diuretics, although there are no published studies analyzing the efficacy of these.
 Many BTHS patients appear to respond to this conventional medical therapy and no specific cardiac medications have been shown to be of particular value or risk.
 Long term surveillance for arrhythmias is recommended in all patients.
 The finding of ventricular arrhythmia or symptoms such as syncope should prompt additional testing and consideration of placement of an ICD.

 Most patients, even those with fully adequate nutrition, will show a decreasing growth velocity during their first two years.
 Provided that patients with BTHS grow along or parallel to a low percentile after the third year, their diets should not be augmented with the aim of driving them back towards their birth weight and length percentiles, since this often produces vomiting, can cause longstanding food aversion and may contribute to development of truncal obesity.
-Cornstarch supplements may be used at bedtime (as in patients with glycogen storage disease) to provide an alternative source of glucose production and so limit the degree of muscle wasting resulting from overnight fasting
+Cornstarch supplements may be used at bedtime (as in patients with glycogen storage disease) to provide an alternative source of glucose production and so limit the degree of muscle wasting resulting from overnight fasting.

 Patients with symptomatic neutropenia are usually treated with a combination of subcutaneous G-CSF and prophylactic antibiotics.
 G-CSF is typically commenced at a dose of 2–3 μg/kg/dose at a frequency varying between twice weekly and alternate daily according to the severity of their neutropenia, allied infections and drug responses (Dr Colin Steward, manuscript in preparation).
 The aim is to raise the average of the neutrophil count rather than to permanently normalise it – since trying to achieve the latter can lead to major neutrophilia due to superimposition of G-CSF effects on the highly variable neutrophil count typical of BTHS patients.
 Many patients will show marked symptomatic improvements (prevention of aphthous ulcers and sore gums, reductions in bacterial infections and sometimes reduced lethargy).
 Prophylactic antibiotics are frequently used to reduce the risk of serious infections, especially in boys who are intermittently neutropenic but not receiving G-CSF.

 No drug or food supplement has so far been shown to be conclusively beneficial.
-The value of pantothenic acid has not been proven and single reported patients have worsened soon after introduction of L-carnitine supplements or deteriorated whilst on supplementation
+The value of pantothenic acid has not been proven and single reported patients have worsened soon after introduction of L-carnitine supplements or deteriorated whilst on supplementation[71, 72].

 In addition to medical and surgical intervention, many other specialists play a role in the management of BTHS including physiotherapists and occupational therapists, speech and language therapists, psychologists and educational support workers.
 Patients with this complex disease are therefore best managed by a multidisciplinary team approach within specialised clinics.

 The BSF have collated data on the age of known BTHS patients (see Figure9).
 In the year of its inception (2000), BSF knew of 41 living males with BTHS, of whom only 4/41 (10%) were over 15 years of age.
 By 2011 this had climbed to 53/148 (36%, data courtesy of BSF).
 Although likely to be subject to a degree of ascertainment bias, these figures suggest that males diagnosed with BTHS are surviving longer in response to improvements in supportive care.
-The oldest reported patient with BTHS is currently in his 50’s
+The oldest reported patient with BTHS is currently in his 50’s.

 There have been many major advances in our understanding of BTHS, especially in terms of aetiology, the breadth of the disease phenotype and diagnostic methods.
 However many unanswered questions remain in areas such as the variability of clinical severity with age in individual patients or between family members, lack of phenotype/genotype correlation and the exact mechanism by which altered cardiolipin metabolism causes BTHS.
 This has hindered understanding of the unusual features of BTHS (such as the waxing and waning of neutropenia, fluctuating severity of cardiomyopathy and constitutional growth delay), as well as the approach to managing patients.
 There is also no definitive epidemiological data on the frequency of BTHS.